Lnrivas/CPSC_354_Project/design2.md

 ## Describe the data that your project needs to maintain and explain how the blockbased programming language interacts with this data.
 Design the outlines of a database (if appropriate).

-## If your project involves external divices (cars, robots, IoT, etc), you will want to test your code on a simulator.
+## If your project involves external devices (cars, robots, IoT, etc), you will want to test your code on a simulator.
 Describe the simulator software you are planning to use.
+This project does not involve external devices.